richardJG/APRemote/README.md

 # APRemote
-WEb based autopilot control using ESP32 and Seatalk1
+Web based autopilot control using ESP32 and Seatalk1

 ESP32 sketch on Arduino IDE.
 Reads and writes Seatalk1 to display data and send AP commannds to control X10 smart pilot.